firebird-finance/firebird-docs/docs/ama/midasama.md

 **Dr. David Nguyen (Midas)**

-Thank you so much Marco and Value Defi team for this great opportunity to engage with your community.
+Thank you so much Marco and Value DeFi team for this great opportunity to engage with your community.

 **Phillip Phung (Midas)**